m5stack/m5-docs/docs/en/unit/makey.md

 ## Description

-**MAKEY** Unit is inspired by an Invention kit called Makey Makey which brings the concept that users can connect everyday objects to computer programs.
+**16-Key Capacitive Touch Unit** Unit is inspired by an Invention kit called Makey Makey which brings the concept that users can connect everyday objects to computer programs.
 Using a circuit board, alligator clips, and a USB cable, the circuit uses closed loop electrical signals to send the microprocessor either a keyboard stroke or mouse click signal.
 We've tried connect a bounch of fruits, one for each key,to this Unit.
 When you touch the apple, you make a connection, and MaKey sends the processor a keyboard message.
 The buzzer inside or speaker on M5core will exhibit the key value, so instead of using a keyboard, you can make a fruit piano.